felixrabe-attic/gentlefn--gentle-tp-da92/python/README.txt

 ========================================

 The explicit goal of Gentle is to FUNDAMENTALLY SIMPLIFY COMPUTER PROGRAMMING AND USER INTERFACES.
-The design of this tech preview resulted from years of intensive education, thinking and development.

-This Technology Preview implements the fundamental operations needed to store and retrieve data on a computer, using two simple dictionary data structures.
+This Technology Preview implements the fundamental operations needed to store and retrieve data on a computer, using two simple, filesystem-based, dictionary data structures.

 One dictionary, called the content database, is a content-addressable store.
 The value is the data content, and the key is the SHA-256 sum of that value.
 The key-value entries in the content database are inherently immutable.

 The second dictionary, called the pointer database, stores references to these SHA-256 keys.
-The value is the SHA-256 sum, and the key is a generated 256-bit random number.
+The value is the SHA-256 sum, and the key (usually) is a generated 256-bit random number.
 The values of pointer database entries are mutable.

 There is a third identifier namespace of a smiliar nature.
 It actually does not store any data, and the only meaningful method that operates on it is the